Hans Moser (actor): Biography

-During the Nazi regime, Moser refused to divorce his Jewish wife Blanca Hirschler.
+During the Nazi regime, Moser refused to divorce his Jewish wife Bianca Hirschler, despite pressure to do so.
+Bianca was eventually forced to emigrate from Hungary and survived the Holocaust there, sheltered by the popularity of her husband, whom the Nazis wanted to keep acting.
+In late 1944, with the end of the war and the Nazi era in hindsight, Bianca moved back to her husband in Vienna.

 Hans Moser died in Vienna in 1964, aged 83.
 His continuing popularity is attested to by the fact that his style of speaking is still being parodied, often by very young entertainers.